Shaptic/shaptic.github.io/_posts/2017-10-25-the-benefits-of-decentralization.md

 ---
 layout:   single
-title:      "The Benefits of Decentralization"
+banner:   "The Benefits of Decentralization"
-excerpt:    "An analysis of peer-to-peer technologies and how they can cut
+excerpt:  "An analysis of peer-to-peer technologies and how they can cut costs
-             costs and scale Internet services at the same time."
+           and scale Internet services at the same time."

 categories: networking
 header: